Trainees for Child Injury Prevention

 Where can I get more information?

 Please contact Laura Dattner, T4CIP Coordinator, with any questions.
-Follow us on Instagram @T4CIP and look for #T4CIP on Twitter and Instagram.
+Follow us on Instagram @T4CIP and Twitter @T4CIP_ and look for #T4CIP on Twitter and Instagram.
 We have archived materials from 2021 and 2022 Days of Action on Flickr.